vera-stoliarova/Automated-essay-scoring/README.md

 The Unified State Exam (USE) in foreign languages was introduced in 2009.
 It is a nation-wide exam which serves both as a school-leaving and an entrance examination to universities.

-Its positive effect on higher education opportunities equality is hard to overestimate, since it sets a national standard and gives a opportunity to school-leavers from remote regions to compete for places in top universities.
+Its positive effect on higher education opportunities equality is hard to overestimate, since it sets a national standard and gives an opportunity to school-leavers from remote regions to compete for places in top Russian universities.

 Since its establishment, the USE has undergone substantial changes and improvements.
 However, it still arouses criticism, and open-ended, human-graded writing tasks are a particular point of controversy.